-KCTCS and ACTC are committed to providing a healthy and safe environment for its students, faculty, and staff.
-The college system has defined conduct in relation to the unlawful possession, use, dispensation, distribution, or manufacture of alcohol or illicit drugs.
+KCTCS is committed to providing a healthy and safe environment for its students, faculty, and staff.
+KCTCS has defined conduct in relation to the unlawful possession, use, dispensation, distribution, or manufacture of alcohol or illicit drugs.
 Conduct which is in violation of this definition poses unacceptable risks and disregard for the health, safety, and welfare of members of the KCTCS community and shall result in disciplinary action up to and including suspension or termination.

-As a recipient of federal grants and contracts, KCTCS and ACTC give this notice to students, faculty, and staff that it is in compliance with, and shall continue to be in compliance with the drug-free workplace act of 1999 and the drug-free schools and communities act amendment of 1989.
-Students, faculty, and staff are herein notified of the standards of conduct, which shall be applicable while on KCTCS/ACTC property, on KCTCS/ACTC business, and/or at KCTCS/ACTC activities.
+As a recipient of federal grants and contracts, KCTCS gives this notice to students, faculty, and staff that it is in compliance with, and shall continue to be in compliance with the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act Amendment of 1989.
+Students, faculty and staff are herein notified of the standards of conduct which shall be applicable while on KCTCS property, on KCTCS business, and/or at KCTCS sponsored activities.

 Sexual Misconduct Policy Statements

 The Kentucky Community and Technical College System is committed to creating and maintaining a community where all persons who participate in college programs and activities can work and learn together in an atmosphere free of sexual misconduct.
-Therefore, KCTCS will not tolerate sexual misconduct as defined in this procedure.
+Therefore, KCTCS will not tolerate sexual misconduct as defined in this its policies and procedures.
 Such acts are prohibited by KCTCS policy and procedure, as well as state and federal law.
-Persons found to have more likely than not violated this procedure are subject to penalties up to and including expulsion or separation from KCTCS, regardless of whether they are also facing related criminal or civil charges before a government agency or court of law.
+Persons whom KCTCS determines more likely than not have violated this procedure are subject to penalties up to and including expulsion or separation from KCTCS, regardless of whether they are also facing related criminal or civil charges before a government agency or court of law.

-Through enforcement of policy and by education of students, employees and volunteers, KCTCS seeks to prevent, correct, and discipline behavior that violates our policies and has a detrimental impact on our college community.
-To ensure a harassment-free work-place, KCTCS mandates the following:
+Through enforcement of policy and by education of students, employees and volunteers, KCTCS seeks to prevent, correct, and discipline behavior that violates our current and new policies.
+To ensure a harassment- free workplace, KCTCS mandates the following:

 - All employees complete applicable components of the mandatory KCTCS Harassment-Free Workplace Training program when initially hired and annually thereafter; additionally, volunteers must complete the training program when they begin their service.